 Body painting is not only ritualistic, but also is worn for beauty.
 The paint takes on a Spiritual representation from nature.
 The different shapes were passed on by the “IDJASO” which roughly translates to the spirits of good and evil.
 These symbols are then painted on by the body painters of the tribe.
 They have different names that symbolize animals and plants from the river and jungle.
 Different paintings are used according to gender and social status within the community.
 I was amazed to see this process up-close and personal.
 They use a Brazilian buriti stick as a paint brush which looks like a magic wand.
 It’s like a moving masterpiece that talks and smiles.
 It is like diving into a surrealistic artwork.

 For a long time the practice of body painting, outside of the Indian communities, became restricted to the field of facial cosmetics.
 However, today there is an artistic expression called “Body Painting”, that tries to recreate the transforming magic of those early experiences.
 Today, we have much more sophisticated means than our ancestors; such as using henna as stylish means, airbrushing, and acrylics.
 This new trend is shared by all the ages alike and stems from these ancient cultures.

-*Carmem Gusmao was born in the state of Minas Gerais, Brazil but grew up in Amazonia in the heart of the rain forest.
-She has won several Gold and Acquisition Awards since 1988.
-Her richly colored, mystical and soulful paintings have a powerful emotional impact.
-More recently, she has incorporated jewelry design into her work – carmemgusmao.com
+*Carmem Gusmao was born in the state of Minas Gerais, Brazil but grew up in the state of Amazon in the heart of the rainforest.
+The artist and entrepreneur has received several awards and recognitions since 1988.
+She lives in California and has lived in Florida www.carmemgusmao.com